 Highlight the text or select the image.
 Either use the same icon and change the link to the new one.
 Or click the pencil icon that appears.

-Remove link in WordPress
+How to remove a link in WordPress

 This icon complete removes the link.
 Just click anywhere on the text link or select an image, then hit this button.